quazeeee/learn_enduro/README.md

 # learn_enduro
 my attempt to learn how enduro/x works

-disadvantages:
-1) CCONFSRV not used (not enough time). bank.ini loaded from run folder for now
-2) there is no docker for tests
-3) not all possible cases handled
-4) copy paste

 Provide ud files, test results, all configuration files, source code and compiled binaries.

 ud files: https://github.com/quazeeee/learn_enduro/tree/master/test